charlieegan3/personal-website/source/blog/2012-11-30-programming-propaganda.html.markdown

 I think this alteration would help the course better achieve what it aims to do and make it a more valuable experience.

-Not many people like a survey, quite frankly neither do I, but if you have an improvement to suggest its a crime not to bother.
+Not many people like a survey, quite frankly neither do I, but if you have an improvement to suggest it's a shame not to bother.